|

 That being said, this is about someone who goes around sticking their nose in everything.
 You can say this phrase to your nosey friend.

-Or when someone is asking questions about things you don’t want to talk about, though it may be considered ruder with someone you don’t know.
+Or when someone is asking questions about things you don’t want to talk about, though it will be considered ruder with someone you don’t know.

 5. Ayağını yorganına göre uzat